namtuanly/namtuanly.github.io/_pages/about.md

 ---

 ## About me
-I'm an assistant professor of Computer Science at [Tokyo University of Agriculture and Technology](https://www.tuat.ac.jp/en/) (Japan).
-Previously, I was a postdoc at [National Institute of Informatics](https://www.nii.ac.jp/en/) (Japan) and a visiting scholar at [Centre for Pattern Recognition and Machine Intelligence](https://www.concordia.ca/research/cenparmi.html), Concordia University (Canada).
+I'm an associate professor at [Tokyo Metropolitan University](https://www.tmu.ac.jp/english/index.html) (Japan).
+Previously, I was an assistant professor [Tokyo University of Agriculture and Technology](https://www.tuat.ac.jp/en/) (Japan), a postdoc at [National Institute of Informatics](https://www.nii.ac.jp/en/) (Japan), and a visiting scholar at [Centre for Pattern Recognition and Machine Intelligence](https://www.concordia.ca/research/cenparmi.html), Concordia University (Canada).
 I obtained my Ph.D. from the Department of Computer and Information Sciences, Tokyo University of Agriculture and Technology, in Sep.
 2021, under the supervision of Prof. Masaki Nakagawa.
-My research mainly focuses on the topic of Document and Pattern Recognition, including: Document Layout Analysis, Table Recognition, Mathematical Expression Recognition and Text Recognition.
+My research mainly focuses on the topic of Document and Pattern Recognition, including: Document Layout Analysis, Table Recognition, Mathematical Expression Recognition, and Text Recognition.

 ## Research Interests
-Machine Learning, Deep Learning, Computer Vision, Pattern Recognition, Document Analysis and Recognition, Table Detection and Recognition, Text Detection and Recognition, Mathematical Expression Recognition.
+Machine Learning, Pattern Recognition, Computer Vision, Deep Learning, Document Analysis and Recognition, Table Detection and Recognition, Text Detection and Recognition, Mathematical Expression Recognition.

 ## Education
 * Ph.D.
 Candidate, Tokyo University of Agriculture and Technology, Japan, Oct.
 2018 ~ Sep.
 2021. <br>